Parity bit: RAID array

 The result of that XOR calculation yields Drive 2's contents.
 11010100 is then stored on Drive 2, fully repairing the array.

-XOR logic is also equivalent to even parity (because a XOR b XOR c XOR ... may be treated as XOR(a,b,c,...) which is an n-ary operator which is true if and only if an odd number of arguments are true).
+XOR logic is also equivalent to even parity (because a XOR b XOR c XOR ... may be treated as XOR(a,b,c,...), which is an n-ary operator that is true if and only if an odd number of arguments is true).
 So the same XOR concept above applies similarly to larger RAID arrays with parity, using any number of disks.
 In the case of a RAID 3 array of 12 drives, 11 drives participate in the XOR calculation shown above and yield a value that is then stored on the dedicated parity drive.